 The Food Bank of Central Louisiana will be cooking up ratatouille for its first demonstration in the Nutrition on Wheels or N.O.W. truck that is set to roll into the town of Oberlin in Allen parish on Wednesday.

 The grant-funded N.O.W. truck is equipped with a full kitchen.
 It will park in small central Louisiana towns this fall with staff demonstrating healthy cooking techniques, according to Food Bank of Central Louisiana executive director Jayne Wright-Velez.

 About 100 people demonstrated in New Orleans on Thursday as part of a national movement centering on the police shooting in Ferguson, Missouri.

 Michael Brown was unarmed when he was shot to death by police.

 Some gathered in New Orleans at Lafayette Square with candles and ribbons on their wrists.
 Participants observed a moment of silence before organizer Chanelle Batiste read a list of other victims’ names.
 She says the event is about increasing awareness.

-Every week WWNO's Listening Post project asks questions about local news in New Orleans and reports back on the community's response.
-This week's topic is art and revitalization.
+Every week WWNO's Listening Post project asks questions about local news in New Orleans and the Gulf Coast and reports back on the community's response.
+This week's topic is, once again, violence in New Orleans.